Skip to main content

 Gateway API Integration

-• Automatic HTTPRoute creation for external access
+• HTTPRoute creation for external access with custom domains

 • Support for multiple hostnames

-• Path-based and header-based routing rules
+• Path-based routing rules with header and query parameter matching

 Health Checks

-• Configurable liveness and readiness probes
+• Liveness and readiness probes (disabled by default)

 • HTTP, TCP, and exec probe types

-Scaling
+Scaling and Resources

-• Horizontal Pod Autoscaler (HPA) support
+• Horizontal Pod Autoscaler (HPA) with CPU and memory utilization targets

-• Configurable min/max replicas
+• Configurable replica count and min/max replicas

-Advanced Features
+Advanced

-• Init containers for setup tasks
+• Init containers and sidecar containers

 How It Works